HobbitLong/PyContrast/pycontrast/docs/INSTALL.md

 	pip3 install -r requirements.txt
 	```
 4. (Optional) install [apex](https://github.com/NVIDIA/apex) if you would like to
 try mixed precision training.
-If you do not want to take a look at that the
+If you do not want to take a look at the
 [apex](https://github.com/NVIDIA/apex) repo, the installing commands are (assuming pytorch
 and CUDA are availabel):
     ```